rockettheme/docs/Docs/joomla/basic/menu_manager.md

 ![][new_menu_3]

 :   1.
 Once you have saved your new menu, it should appear in the Menu Manager.
-[75%, 15%]
+[76%, 23%, se]

 Once you have saved your new menu, it should appear in the **Menu Manager** (point 1).
 This is also the page you will use to edit and manage your new menu.